bombasticbob/EtherMIDI/README.md

 # EtherMIDI
 Ethernet to MIDI bridge using libfluidsynth

-The EtherMIDI project is in an ALPHA state.
-It is functional as-is, but I have only tested it on FreeBSD with an older version of libfluidsynth.
+The EtherMIDI project is in a BETA state.
+It is functional as-is, but I have only 'minimally' tested it on FreeBSD and Linux.
+However, I've had some really good success with it so far, so long as the CPU can handle the load of rendering the sound fonts and effects.

-(but the results were SO awesome I had to go ahead and post it now)
+I may add additional features that specify more parameter for libfluidsynth, as appropriate.
+For now, it uses whatever the defaults are, with the synth gain set to 0.5 .

 This program uses libfluidsynth to generate MIDI output based on UDP packets